nwiizo/nwiizo.github.io/README.md

 ## 👨‍💻 About Me

-Working as a Software Developer at [@3-shake Inc.](https://3-shake.com/) and a Technical Advisor for several companies, with a quirky hobby as a Gravure Digger, I've found myself exploring various paths in tech over the years! 😄 Between writing code, consulting tech teams, and diving into books of all genres, I somehow manage to squeeze in martial arts practice too.
-You might catch me speaking at tech conferences, translating documentation, or writing about my adventures on my blog.
-It's an unconventional path in tech, but I'm embracing every bit of it! ✨
+I work as a Software Developer at [@3-shake Inc.](https://3-shake.com/) while serving as a Technical Advisor for several companies.
+I've also got this quirky hobby as a "Gravure Digger" - just one of the many interesting paths I've explored in tech over the years!

+Between writing code, consulting tech teams, and devouring books across all genres, I somehow find time to practice martial arts too.
+You might spot me speaking at tech conferences, translating documentation, or sharing stories on my blog.
+It's definitely not your conventional tech career path, but I'm loving every moment of it! ✨

 ## 🛠 Tech Stack